 We drove out of our way to find this 12-foot cartoon sculpture of a north-woods fisherman.
-This character is sitting on a rock, which is on a pier, grinning because he just made his first catch ~ a boot.
+This character is sitting on a rock on a pier, grinning because he just made his first catch ~ a boot.
 Rumor is the boot on his pole is a donated flight deck boot from a sailor.

-Pierre of d’Nort has been greeting passer-by’s for over 5 years.
-He was custom made by the owner of Pier of d’Nort Corp., during the slow winter months.
-Wisconsin winters can be brutal, what a great project to stay inside and tackle.
-Some men would remodel the kitchen but this seems like more fun.
+Pierre of d’Nort has been greeting passersby for over five years.
+He was custom-made by the owner of Pier of d’Nort Corp. during the slow winter months.
+Wisconsin winters can be brutal.
+What a great project to stay inside and tackle.
+Some men would remodel the kitchen, but this seems like more fun.

-Projects of this kind are not new to the owner of Pier of d’Nort, who is Carl Surges.
-Carl has made characters for Disney, Warner-Brothers and Universal Studios.
+Projects of this kind are not new to the owner of Pier of d’Nort, Carl Surges.
+Carl has made characters for Disney, Warner-Brothers, and Universal Studios.

 Address: 6035 Hwy 70 E. Street, St Germain, Wisconsin